 Courtesy Josh RossiAt just three years old, Sofie Loftus is fighting a rare skeletal muscle cancer called embryonal rhabdomyosarcoma.
 She’s always wanted to have long hair but lost her hair during treatment—in fact, she’d gone through radiation therapy just days before the photo shoot.
 Her eye might have been swollen from the treatment, but she looks absolutely fierce in her Wonder Woman movie poster.
 You can donate to Sofie and her baby brother (who needs surgery for GI issues) on their GoFundMe page.

 Courtesy Josh RossiTeagan Pettit, 9, was born with a birth defect that left half his heart missing.
 (If you’re pregnant, here’s everything you need to know about congenital heart defects.)
 Three open heart surgeries later, he’s still waiting on an organ donor.
 One of Teagan’s surgeries caused a rare complication called Plastic Bronchitis that causes rubbery casts to block his airways and makes it hard to breathe.
 “Teagan’s condition could fail any day because of his heart but he keeps moving forward,” writes Rossi.
 “Superman and Teagan both have hearts of steel!”
-Learn more about Teagan on his Facebook page, then check out this mom who makes superhero capes for sick kids.
+Learn more about Teagan on his Facebook page.

 Courtesy Josh RossiMataese Manuma is just two years old, but he’s already a superhero against his rare form of leukemia.
 (Watch out for these silent signs of leukemia no one should ignore.)
 He’d been through chemo the day before his photo shoot was scheduled, and ended up going back to the hospital with a fever.
 But a few days later, he was strong enough to pose as Aquaman with the help of his brother.
 You can donate to Mataese through his GoFundMe page.